 Alternatively, the user refers to personal details (like contact details) provided as an affiliate.
 These can be anonymized upon request or alternatively will be removed according to internal policies.

-As the consumer starts its journey on the affiliate site, the affiliate is responsible to safeguard the visitor’s personal data.
-For example, by operating under SSL protocols.
-This means, that as the visitor continues its journey to the merchant it passes via TradeTracker servers through secured connection TradeTracker is responsible for the adequate processing and safeguarding of the data.
-Subsequently, as the visitor browser the site of the merchant, it is the merchant’s responsibility to safeguard the data.
+As the consumer starts its journey on the publisher’s site, the publisher is responsible to safeguard the visitor’s personal data, for example, by operating under SSL protocols.
+This means that as the visitor continues its journey to the merchant, it passes via TradeTracker servers through secured connection.
+Here, TradeTracker is responsible for the adequate processing and safeguarding of the data.
+Subsequently, as the visitor browses the site of the merchant, it is the merchant’s responsibility to safeguard the data.

 Data centres and applied infrastructure are built in clusters in various regions.
 All data centres are online and serving customers; no data centre is “cold.”
 In case of failure, automated processes move customer data traffic away from the affected area.
 Core applications are deployed in an N+1 configuration, so that in the event of a data centre failure, there is sufficient capacity to enable traffic to be load balanced to the remaining sites.
 Furthermore, Processor makes use of DDOS mitigation technologies.

 Data processing locking mechanisms make sure the Data is only processed if prior processes have completed successfully.
-Meaning integrity of the data is guaranteed.
+This means that integrity of the data is guaranteed.

-Personal Data is encrypted, and only selected employees have access to the processing actions of the Data and when an employee no longer has a business need for these privileges, his or her access is immediately revoked, even if they continue to be an employee or otherwise involved with the company.
+Personal Data is encrypted, and only selected employees have access to the processing actions of the Dat.
+When an employee no longer has a business need for these privileges, his or her access is immediately revoked, even if they continue to be an employee or otherwise involved with the company.

 Adequate review of policies and applications are executed every six months.
 TradeTracker is assisted by third party legal advisors to review continued compliance.